All Products

 Method 3: Use CredentialsURI

-1. To allow the Credentials tool to correctly parse and use a security token, the URI must comply with the following response protocol:
+1. To ensure that the Credentials tool can correctly parse and use the STS token, the URI must adhere to the following response protocol:

 • Response status code: 200